Call us now

 Why are collateral warranties needed?

 A key principle of English common law is that you cannot either enforce the benefit of or be liable for any obligation under a contract to which you are not a party.
-This is known as privity of contract.
+We refer to this as the privity of contract.
 One way to enforce the provisions of a construction contract to which you are not a party is to enter into a collateral warranty.

 What is a collateral warranty?

-A collateral warranty is a contract that is associated with another underlying, primary contract (e.g. a building contract, a sub-contract or a consultant’s appointment).
+A collateral warranty connects with another underlying, primary contract (e.g., a building contract, a sub-contract, or a consultant’s appointment).

 (a) the party employed under the primary contract (e.g. the contractor, sub-contractor or consultant) and